fletchrk/Fast_Food_Project/README.md

 - Questions we hope to answer with the data:

-  1- Which states have the most fast food restaurants per capita?
+  1- Which states have the most and least fast food restaurants?

   2- What are the Fast food restaurants per capita for all states?